awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-ec2.md

 ## UnauthorizedAccess:EC2/MaliciousIPCaller\.Custom<a name="unauthorizedaccess-ec2-maliciousipcallercustom"></a>

-### An EC2 instance is making outbound connections to an IP address on a custom threat list\.<a name="unauthorizedaccess-ec2-maliciousipcallercustom_description"></a>
+### An EC2 instance is making connections to an IP address on a custom threat list\.<a name="unauthorizedaccess-ec2-maliciousipcallercustom_description"></a>

 #### <a name="unauthorizedaccess-ec2-maliciousipcallercustom_severity"></a>

 **Default severity: Medium**

+#### <a name="unauthorizedaccess-ec2-maliciousipcallercustom_full"></a>

-This finding informs you that an EC2 instance in your AWS environment is communicating on an outbound port with an IP address included on a threat list that you uploaded\.
+This finding informs you that an EC2 instance in your AWS environment is communicating with an IP address included on a threat list that you uploaded\.
 In GuardDuty, a threat list consists of known malicious IP addresses\.
 GuardDuty generates findings based on uploaded threat lists\.
 This can indicate unauthorized access to your AWS resources\.

 #### <a name="unauthorizedaccess-ec2-maliciousipcallercustom_remediation"></a>